Edition for Web Developers — Last Updated 3 June 2023

 To evaluate a javascript:

-URL given a navigable targetNavigable, a URL url, and an origin newDocumentOrigin:
+URL given a navigable targetNavigable, a URL url, an origin newDocumentOrigin, and a user navigation involvement userInvolvement:

 Let urlString be the result of running the URL serializer on url.